Hop River State Park Trail

 Hop River State Park Trail Description

-Following the former Hartford, Providence and Fishkill Railroad, the rail-trail feels like it’s transporting visitors to the days when rail was the predominant mode of transportation.
-The telegraph poles from days gone by still jut out of the hillside, and a few miles into the trail from the western side, you can see a turnabout that was used to reverse the direction of the train.
+Following the former Hartford, Providence, and Fishkill Railroad, the rail trail feels like it’s transporting visitors to the days when rail was the predominant mode of transportation.
+The telegraph poles from days gone by still jut out of the hillside, and a few miles into the trail from the western side, trail users can see a turnabout that was used to reverse the direction of the train.

-After beginning your ride in Manchester, you’ll have the opportunity to connect to another trail in 2.6 miles.
+After leaving Manchester, trail users will have the opportunity to connect to another trail in 2.6 miles.
 At Church and Phoenix Streets in Vernon, a trail called the Rockville Spur (sometimes known as Vernon Rails-to-Trails) branches north.
-If you have time, the scenic 4.2-mile pathway is definitely worth exploring.
+The scenic 4.2-mile pathway is definitely worth exploring.

-From that trail intersection continuing east on the Hop River State Park Trail, you’ll climb gradually for a few miles past rock outcrops.
-Along the way, you’ll pass Valley Falls Park, then Bolton Notch State Park, both of which are accessible via hiking paths that spin off from the rail-trail.
-Just south of Bolton Notch, you'll also have the opportunity to connect to the Charter Oak Greenway, which heads west to Hartford.
+From that trail intersection continuing east on the Hop River State Park Trail, the route climbs gradually for a few miles past rock outcrops.
+Along the way, the trail passes Valley Falls Park, and then Bolton Notch State Park, both of which are accessible via hiking paths that spin off from the rail trail.
+Just south of Bolton Notch, trail users will also have the opportunity to connect to the Charter Oak Greenway, which heads west to Hartford.

-In another mile, you pass beneath US 6 through a 100-foot lighted tunnel.
+In another mile, the trail passes beneath US 6 through a 100-foot lighted tunnel.
 The route continues along the river to its end at Columbia Avenue in Willimantic.
 Here, a bridge over the Willimantic River connects the trail to the Air Line State Park Trail, which spans more than 50 miles, running northeast to the Massachusetts border and southwest to East Hampton.

 Parking and Trail Access